ArthurClune/pastewatch/README.md

 Extras
 ------

-A Debian/Ubuntu init script is included in extras/
+A Debian/Ubuntu init script and a script to make a Debian/Ubuntu package are included in extras/

-A compiled tarball for Ubuntu 12.04 is available from http://clune.org/pastewatch.tgz.
-This will install to /opt/pastewatch and can be used with the init script in extras/
+A .deb for Ubuntu 12.04 is available from http://clune.org/pastewatch.deb

 Tests
 -----